Mark Paradies, President

 Dan Verlinde

 Dan Verlinde joined System Improvements in 2006.
-Prior to that, Dan was a business systems analyst for an international third-party certification company, where he oversaw the implementation, development, and support of business software used for performing audits to international standards.
+Before that, Dan was a business systems analyst for an international third-party certification company, overseeing the implementation, development, and support of business software used for performing audits to international standards.
 Along with his education at the University of Michigan, Dan has had formal training in SQL, Crystal, Software Administration, Human Factors, and Lean principles.

-Dan brings his expertise to TapRooT® Software development, as well as to being a TapRooT® Instructor.
-Dan oversees the development and technical support of the TapRooT® Software, as well as leading the support of all IT operations at System Improvements.
+Dan is a TapRooT® Instructor and brings all his expertise to TapRooT® Software development and technical support, as well as leading the support of all IT operations at System Improvements.

 Connect with Dan.